Best Survival Books

 “Five Days at Memorial”

-I read this book and I was emotional the entire time reading about the truth of what happened at Memorial Hospital after Hurricane Katrina.
-Five Days at Memorial: Life and Death in a Storm-Ravaged HospitalI REALLY want to put this book on my list because the book tells what happened at one of the main hospitals AFTER Hurricane Katrina.
+I read this book, and I was emotional the entire time, reading about the truth of what happened at Memorial Hospital in Baton Rouge after Hurricane Katrina.
+Five Days at Memorial: Life and Death in a Storm-Ravaged HospitalThe book is on my list because it tells the non-fiction story of what happened at one of the leading hospitals AFTER Hurricane Katrina.
 Please read and be prepared to take care of yourself and your family.
 Those poor nurses and doctors, what they had to go through with and for their patients.
 God bless all the families involved in that tragedy.

 Final Word

 I’m sure there are other well-written survival books, but these are my favorite ones and aren’t necessarily Doomsday-type books.
 We need the knowledge before a disaster or unforeseen emergency hits our neighborhood.
 Thanks again for being prepared for the unexpected.
-May God Bless this world, Linda
+May God bless this world, Linda

 Copyright Images: Open Books Depositphotos_42154745_S by Pakhnyushchyy